Expected Fall 2022 COVID-19 Prevention Measures

 COVID-19 Vaccine Policy

 With the objective of prioritizing the health and safety of our faculty, staff, and students, while ensuring the highest standards of academic excellence and a transformative student experience, the University requires that all faculty, staff, and students accessing any University campus or facility who do not claim an exemption be vaccinated with the COVID-19 vaccine per the University’s COVID-19 Vaccination Policy.
-If you have not already done so, you must submit your information by August 15, 2022 by using one of the links below:
+If you have not already done so, you must submit your information by August 15, 2022.

 As a precautionary measure and screening tool for the start of the fall 2022 term, all students are required to take a COVID-19 test within 72 hours before arriving on campus and log the result on the Entry Test Reporting Form.
 If you test positive, do not come to campus, isolate, and complete the START Form.
 If you test negative, you may proceed to campus.